otfbm/docs/guides_getting_started.md

 Like monsters you can add your players to the map.
 Have them `!init join` the initiative order and place them on the map using their names, just like we did with the Goblins.

 Congratulations, you now know the basics of how to run an encounter using the `!map` alias!
-Looking to up your `!map` game?
-Read the [Advanced guides]().
+But this is just the beginning.
+Check out our other guides to up your `!map` game.